barely3am/zic-protocol/README.md

 ==
 This document is governed by the [Consensus-Oriented Specification System (COSS)](http://www.digistan.org/spec:1/COSS).
 In addition:

-* Comments SHOULD be logged as new issues.
+* Comments MUST be logged as [new issues](https://github.com/blog/411-github-issue-tracker).
-* Contributions SHOULD be logged as new pull-requests.
+* Contributions MUST be logged as [new pull-requests](https://help.github.com/articles/creating-a-pull-request).

 4. Language
 ==